fdd4s/wifi-analytics/README.md

 wmon captures mac address and RSSI (signal strength) of wifi packets received by a wifi device in monitor mode (passively, it doesnt send data of any kind).

+## How it works

+wmon capture whole wifi network packets, i.e: this software doesnt capture only probe requests, it captures everything.
+Even in encrypted wifi networks, MAC address is never encrypted. wmon saves only the higher RSSI each minute for every MAC.
+So if the device keeps sending data through wifi, you can monitor when the device enters and exit in the coverage range, and with the signal strength every minute.

+## Uses

+- indoor position tracking: Running wmon over enough capture devices you can track RSSI of a MAC address in every position and know how it's moving.
+- time control of employees: Control when a MAC enters and exit in the coverage range.
+- customers counting in retail: Control the number of different MAC addresses that enter in the coverage range every moment.

 ## Hardware requirements

 It needs a wifi device supporting monitor mode in aircrack-ng over linux